-Organizations experiencing a surge in demand for services during the COVID-19 pandemic can find talent by engaging staffing agencies, leveraging referrals from internal staff, building direct sourcing portals and using other talent acquisition methods.
+Organizations can find talent right now by engaging staffing agencies, leveraging referrals from internal staff, building direct sourcing portals and using other talent acquisition methods.

 A talent website isn’t the only place to find talent!
 An experienced talent acquisition staffing partner should be able to provide flexibility, service differentiation and expert guidance to help its client organization navigate through the current and unchartered business environment.

 When trying to find talent remotely, it can prove overwhelming amid the distractions that come from working from home.
 An agency that understands your talent needs will source, screen and onboard that resource for you.

 As the agency is responsible for the sourcing component of the talent acquisition process, the administrative time and costs associated with the process are removed from your budget - saving time and money.
 The enhanced exposure of your job through all the staffing agency’s resources, can increase the odds that the talent you are seeking finds your role.